Skip to main content

 orderId, // Order ID to dispatch

-amountOfTokenBToFill, // Amount of tokenB to provide
+amountOut, // Amount of offeredToken buyer wants to receive

 senderExecutor, // Address(0) for anyone